Ubik: Failed Gondry production

 Michel Gondry was working on a film adaptation in early 2011, with Steve Golin and Steve Zaillian producing.
 In 2014, however, Gondry told French outlet Telerama (via Jeux Actu) that he was no longer working on the project and explained: "The book is brilliant, but it's good as a literary work.
 Having tried to adapt it with several screenwriters, ... at the moment I don't feel up to doing it.
 It doesn't have the dramatic structure that would make it a good film.
 I received a script that disheartened me a bit, and that was it.
 It was a dream, but in life you can't always have what you want."

 Audiobook

 An audiobook version of Ubik was released in 2008 by Blackstone Audio.
 The audiobook, read by Anthony Heald, is unabridged and runs approximately 7 hours over 6 CDs.
 Another version released in 2016 by Brilliance Audio, read by Luke Daniels, is unabridged and runs 7 hrs 56 minutes.

 Music

 Secret Chiefs 3 created an auditory adaptation on their "The Electromagnetic Azoth - Ubik / Ishraqiyun - Balance of the 19" 7" record.
 The "Ubik" track features musicians Trey Spruance (Faith No More, Mr. Bungle) and Bill Horist.

-In 2000 Art Zoyd released a musical interpretation of the novel titled u.B.I.Q.U.e..
+In 2000, Art Zoyd released a musical interpretation of the novel titled u.B.I.Q.U.e..
 It is also the name of a Timo Maas single.

-In 1992 Richard Pinhas released an album titled DWW featuring the tracks called "Ubik" and "The Joe Chip Song".
+In 1992, Richard Pinhas released an album titled DWW featuring the tracks called "Ubik" and "The Joe Chip Song".

+In 2006, C-Jeff started a chiptune net-label called Ubiktune.